check-spelling/securedrop-docs/docs/threat_model/mitigations.rst

 — for example, if a source, journalist, or organization is threatened with legal action — are context-dependent, and determined by an ever-shifting climate around press freedoms.
-While these attack vectors are out of the scope of this document, they should be factored in to any organization’s threat model with regional and political specificity.
+While these attack vectors are out of the scope of this document, they should be factored into any organization’s threat model with regional and political specificity.

 Application Code — SecureDrop Repository/Release